Why Next.js Is Great for SEO

 Unlike client-side React apps, Next.js can:

-- Render pages on the server (SSR)
+- Render pages on the server (SSR — for dynamic content)

-- Deliver content to crawlers without JavaScript
+- Deliver complete content to crawlers without requiring them to execute JavaScript

-export const metadata = {
+export const metadata: Metadata = {

 title: 'Your Page Title | Brand Name',